wpgp/QGIS-pypopRF/docs/user-guide/input-data.md

 - Format: GeoTIFF (.tif)
 - Data Type: Integer
 - Values: Unique IDs for each zone
-- No Data Value: Typically -99 or 0
 - CRS: Must match other input rasters

 **Important Considerations:**